zheguang/zheguang.github.io/index.md

 title: "About"
 ---

-I graduated with a PhD in [Brown CS](https://cs.brown.edu).
+I graduated with a PhD from [Brown CS](https://cs.brown.edu).
 My thesis advisors are Stan Zdonik and Seny Kamara.
-My committee members are George Kollios and Moti Yung.
+My committee is George Kollios and Moti Yung.

 I am interested in the theories and designs of big data systems that are intelligent and safe.
 I draw on techniques from cryptography, machine learning, and relational databases.